Lurkars/gloomhavensecretariat/README.md

 - support for managing character ability cards
 - support multiple parties
-- tools like monster editor to create/update monster stats and abilities via UI (WIP)
 - FH data (as soon as available)

 ## Install